IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/undo_system.rst

 want.
 Since IfcOpenShell has no interface, you manually run code like ``model.undo()`` and ``model.redo()`` to undo and redo.

-This scenario where there is pure IfcOpenShell never occurs with the BlenderBIM Add-on.
+This scenario where there is pure IfcOpenShell never occurs with Bonsai.
 Instead, stuff happens in Blender operators.

 .. code-block:: python
     :emphasize-lines: 6,7